lzil/reservoir-input/README.md

 # reservoir-input
 This is a project about how you can optimize the inputs of a recurrent reservoir to perform a diverse array of tasks.
+We're now implementing many tasks.

 ## quick file guide